all

 Dugi Otok's cliffs, or "stene," rise to a height of 161 meters above sea level and drop to a depth of 90 meters.

-Salt Lake “Mir” is the third phenomenon in the Telašćica Nature Park and is located in the southwestern part of the park.
+Salt Lake “Mir” is the third phenomenon in the Telašćica Nature Park and is located in the park's southwestern part.
 The lake is situated in a narrow part of the mainland between the bay Telašćica and the open sea.
 It is about 8 km deep inland and about 1.6 km wide in the southern, widest part.
 That part of the bay is open to the neighboring Kornati.
 The bay itself is very indented, with 25 bays, capes, and 6 islets.
 The excellent position enables protection from the Bora from the mainland and the Jugo from the open sea.

 In Nature Park, you can dive in several attractive spots near the cliffs and walk or ride a bike through exciting areas.
 The beautiful view from the Grpašćak lookout point should not be missed.
 You can also enjoy a variety of sports and water recreation, and if you are a little lucky, you will have the opportunity to hang out with dolphins.